rooftop-media/quickshapes/README.md

 QuickShapes has two sections of docs -- the 🗺 [Blueprint](#blueprint) and the 📖[User Guide](#user-guide).

-If you're looking to use QuickShapes in your project, but don't need to know the technical details, the 📖 User Guide is for you.
+- 📖 The User Guide is fo if you're looking to use QuickShapes in your project, but don't need to know the technical details of how it work.

-If you want a step-by-step tutorial on how to remake QuickShapes described in a series of well-detailed steps, then you're looking for the 🗺 Blueprint.
+- The 🗺 Blueprint is a step-by-step tutorial on how to remake QuickShapes.

 <br/><br/><br/><br/>
 <br /><br /><br /><br />